AdaCore/learn/intro_to_ada.rst

     notice this specific issue and correct it before it creates bigger problems.
-However, in more complex applications where the type declaration is not always visible --- e.g. when referring to elements of a ``struct`` --- this situation might not always be evident and quickly lead to software defects that can be harder to find.
+However, in more complex applications where the type declaration is not always visible --- e.g. when referring to elements of a :c:`struct` --- this situation might not always be evident and quickly lead to software defects that can be harder to find.

     The Ada compiler, in contrast, will always refuse to compile code that